PiotrGusciora/bootstrap-number-inputs/README.md

-Responsive Flash messages built with the latest Bootstrap 5.
-Flash messages provide contextual feedback informations for typical user actions with a handful of responsible and flexible messages boxes.
+Responsive Number Inputs built with Bootstrap 5.
+Input fields refer specifically to the number input fields, which are used to obtain data from the users.

-Check out [Bootstrap Flash messages Documentation](https://mdbootstrap.com/docs/standard/extended/flash-messages) for detailed instructions & even more examples.
+Check out [Bootstrap Number Inputs Documentation](https://mdbootstrap.com/docs/standard/extended/number-Inputs) for detailed instructions & even more examples.

 ## Basic example